jf990/esri-demos/JavaScript/esm-user-login-demo/README.md

 # JavaScript demo using OAuth 2.0 and ArcGIS Identity

-This project will demonstrate how to use [ArcGIS Platform user login with OAuth 2.0]https://developers.arcgis.com/documentation/mapping-apis-and-services/security/oauth-2.0/) with your [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/) app.
-ArcGIS Identity provides different advantages when compared with API keys and application credentials authentication:
+This project will demonstrate how to use [ArcGIS identity with OAuth 2.0]https://developers.arcgis.com/documentation/mapping-apis-and-services/security/oauth-2.0/) with an [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/) app.
+ArcGIS identity provides different advantages when compared with API keys and application credentials authentication:

-1. User login with OAuth 2.0 is considered the most secure of the [three ArcGIS Platform authentication techniques](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/#authentication-methods).
+1. A user login with OAuth 2.0 is considered the most secure of the [three ArcGIS authentication techniques](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/#authentication-methods).
 2. OAuth 2.0 is well seasoned and universally implemented by most PaaS and SaaS platforms.
-3. It requires the user to log in with an account on ArcGIS Platform or ArcGIS Online, and that account has the required privileges to perform the authentication actions of the app.
+3. It requires the user to log in with an ArcGIS account (ArcGIS Platform, ArcGIS Online, or ArcGIS Enterprise), and that account has the required privileges to access the location services of the app.
 4. There are no secrets or personally identifiable information stored in the client app.

 This project is the same demo as [ESM API key demo](../esm-api-key-demo/) only using user credentials to authenticate instead of API keys.
-To understand how this app was developed review the [README](../esm-api-key-demo/) for that project.
+To understand how this app was developed using ES modules, review the [README](../esm-api-key-demo/) for that project.
 I will only cover the differences here.

 ## Installation